Engineering spectro-temporal light states with physics-embedded deep learning: Temporal Domain Engineering: Few-cycle Pulse

 Figures~\ref{F3}(c)-(e) present the measured and reconstructed FROG traces at positions (1), (3), and (5) from Fig.~\ref{F3}(a) and (b), alongside the corresponding reconstructed spectral amplitude and phase profiles.
 Notably, the spectral phase for positions (1) and (5) is opposite, resulting in symmetric structures in the temporal profiles.
-For positive and negative dispersion, symmetric self-steepening of the pulse is observed, \Blue{where a steeper trailing edge implies enhanced spectral broadening via fiber nonlinearity and dispersion, facilitating the preparation of asymmetric few-cycle laser pulses \cite{anderson1983nonlinear}}.
+For positive and negative dispersion, symmetric self-steepening of the pulse is also observed, where a steeper trailing edge implies the potential to prepare arbitrary asymmetric few-cycle laser pulses \cite{anderson1983nonlinear}.

 Further analysis reveals the influence of higher-order dispersion, such as fourth-order dispersion, on pulse duration symmetry.
 For the shortest pulse duration of $\sim$12 fs (Fig.~\ref{F3}(d)), the reconstructed spectral phase exhibits a residual second-order contribution near the central wavelength, corresponding to a group delay dispersion (GDD) of $\sim 100~\mathrm{fs^2}$- primarily arising from additional GDD in the setups of FROG that is estimated at around 120 $\mathrm{fs^2}$.
 By flattening the spectral phase, a transform-limited pulse duration of 8.5 fs is achieved.
-This small systematic offset can be mitigated by optimizing the dispersion in the FROG setup.
-Additional details on the FROG setup are provided in \hyperref[sec:sup5]{\textbf{Supplementary-5}}.
+This small systematic offset can be mitigated by optimizing the dispersion in the FROG setup. \Blue{Since the P-CNN was trained on target fields excluding measurement-system dispersion, it does not compensate for this post-shaping GDD.
+Future implementations may include a calibration routine or augmented training to address measurement-induced dispersion directly.}